grahamers/variadic_file_parser/README.md

 Instead of writing tedious string find/manilulation code, this approach can be used to parse lines.
 All that is needed is a declaration of the various types in client code, then invocation (call the "parse_line" method which takes variadic template parameters.
 From there the arguments are pealed off one by one until the base/terminal case is call.
-Using an index ("pos") into the input string (each line of the input file ("input.csv in this case) each data type is read and populated using stod/stof/stod or in this example a helper routine "convert" for booleans.
+Using an index ("pos") into the input string (each line of the input file ("input.csv in this case) each data type is read and populated using stod/stof/stod or in one of the examples a helper routine "convert" for booleans.

 Template argument deduction ensures that the appropriate "convert" routine is invoked (stod,stof,stoi or any other used defined convert routine.
 Exceptions are handled and a relatively useful error message displayed.